BiiT-Solutions/InfographicEngine/README.md

 **href** A link if needed.

-**ElementAttributes.id** The id of the element.
+**commonAttributes.id** The id of the element.

-**ElementAttributes.class** The class of the element.
+**commonAttributes.class** The class of the element.
 Useful when combined with CSS.

-**ElementAttributes.x** Starting point of the image on the x-axis in pixels.
+**commonAttributes.x** Starting point of the image on the x-axis in pixels.

-**ElementAttributes.y** Starting point of the image on the y-axis in pixels.
+**commonAttributes.y** Starting point of the image on the y-axis in pixels.

 ### Line